top of page

 Why is the WinSPIRE Summer Research Program so important?

-Over the last several decades, great strides have been made to increase the number of people who identify as historically marginalized genders in STEM and other minority backgrounds in STEM careers.
-However, there remains a large gap between the number of young people from minority groups who express interest in STEM in high school and the number who actually enter the STEM workforce.
+Over the last several decades, great strides have been made to increase the number of people in STEM careers.
+However, there remains a large gap between the number of young people who express interest in STEM in high school and the number who actually enter the STEM workforce.

 Image adapted from http://web.mit.edu/wi/home2.shtml

-Research suggests that the so-called "STEM pipeline" is especially leaky for these young people because of several interrelated factors, including stereotype threat and a lack of peers, mentors, and role models from similar backgrounds in STEM fields (particularly those outside the biological sciences).
-Fortunately, research also shows that there are several ways we can help mitigate the self-removal of these young people and other underrepresented groups from STEM, some of the most effective of which involve providing mentorship from people from similar backgrounds as well as hands-on learning opportunities in STEM.
+Research suggests that the so-called "STEM pipeline" is especially leaky for these young people because of several interrelated factors, including a lack of peers, mentors, and role models in STEM fields (particularly those outside the biological sciences).
+Fortunately, research also shows that there are several ways we can help mitigate the self-removal of these young people from STEM.
+Some of the most effective of which involve providing mentorship as well as hands-on learning opportunities in STEM.
 Mentors help the WinSPIRE program do just that.

-WinSPIRE mentors are life-changing volunteers that help mitigate the self-removal of young gender minority students from STEM by providing them with:
+WinSPIRE mentors are life-changing volunteers that help mitigate the self-removal of young students from STEM by providing them with:

 -